...

 3. Incorporate Layers and Elevation Changes

 A well-designed rock garden makes use of varying elevations and layers to create visual depth.
 By placing larger rocks in strategic locations or creating small mounds of soil and gravel, you can give the garden a sense of flow and dimension.
 Elevation changes can be subtle, but they add an extra element of interest, drawing the eye across the landscape.
-Another effective approach is to arrange rocks in clusters, which can mimic the natural formations you’d find in mountainous or desert terrain.
-This adds an organic, harmonious feel to your outdoor space and prevents the garden from feeling too uniform or flat.

 4. Add a Water Feature